 The proposed in-car driver authentication system uses commercial WiFi devices as transceivers that are placed in the car.
-The location of transceivers plays an important role in the performance of the proposed system.
-The location of the receiver is chosen at the back of the car at the typical location of an in-car RF antenna.
+The location of transceivers play an important role in the performance of the proposed system.
+The location of receiver is chosen at the back of the car at the typical location of an in-car RF antenna.
 The best location for the transmitter would be in front of the driver as we can capture more differentiating features including the face of the driver in a ray-tracing perspective.
 From our experience, the recorded human radio biometrics were more distinct for different people when the transmitter was placed in front of the driver.
 This is because the multipath channel is affected the most when the driver intercepts the LOS path between the transmitter and the receiver.
-Also, a greater number of multipath signals passing through the driver helps to capture more driverspecific radio biometric features.
+Also, a greater number of multipaths passing through the driver helps to capture more driver specific radio biometric features.
 Fig. 5 shows two possible transceiver locations and the multipath propagation inside the car.
 The blue line shows the LOS path which is intercepted when the driver is present in the car.
-The orange-colored lines show the NLOS paths which are received by the receiver after several reflections inside the car.
+The orange colored lines show the NLOS paths which are received by the receiver after several reflections inside the car.
 The transmitter is located at the back of the steering wheel in Fig. 5(a), while it is placed near the audio system in Fig. 5(b).
-The slight differences in the locations are because of the space limitation during experiments.
+The slight differences in the locations is because of the space limitation during experiments.
 The performance for other possible sets of transceiver locations is left for future work.
-In the following, we will describe the frequency hopping mechanism designed in the proposed system, data collection procedure, and the preprocessing technique.
+In the following, we will describe the frequency hopping mechanism designed in the proposed system, data collection procedure and the pre-processing technique.

-Fig. 5.
-Location of transceivers in the car. (a) Transmitter near the speedometer at the back of the steering wheel. (b) Transmitter is at the audio system.
+Fig. 5: Location of transceivers in the car.
+Scenario (a) has transmitter near the speedometer at the back of the steering wheel and in Scenario (b), the transmitter is at the audio system.

-A. Frequency Hopping on Commercial WiFi Devices
+A. Frequency hopping on Commercial WiFi devices

-Frequency hopping refers to changing channels according to a prespecified schedule/pattern and enables utilization of frequency diversity.
+Frequency hopping refers to changing channels according to a pre-specified schedule/pattern and enables utilization of frequency diversity.
 Using frequency hopping, we can record CSIs on different channels sequentially.
-In this article, to increase the number of features for in-car driver radio biometrics, we record CSIs on four channels in the 5.2-GHz band, during a radio shot.
+In this work, to increase the number of features for in-car driver radio biometrics, we record CSIs on four channels in the 5.2 GHz band, during a radio shot.
 By doing so, we achieve a larger effective bandwidth as explained in a later section.